icfantv/google/index.md

 5. Test your code and carefully fix any mistakes.

 ### Ask Questions
 Ask questions to resolve ambiguities or uncertainties.
-In my case, confirming inputs meet (or don't meet) certain criteria was good.
-Also confirm outputs.  **Derive tests from the inputs/outputs.**
+Confirm inputs meet (or don't meet) certain criteria.
+Also confirm outputs and assumptions made (as applicable).  **Derive tests from the inputs/outputs.**

 * What are the data types?
 * How much data is there?